Table of Contents

 Exhibition halls and public-use large roofs

-Exhibition-style pre engineered steel buildings in India carry a different risk profile.
+Exhibition-style pre-engineered buildings in India carry a different risk profile.
 They handle crowd movement, temporary stalls, lighting, rigging, and strict safety oversight.
 Many projects lose time when they treat services as “later scope” and then cut and patch the roof for ducts, lighting, or cable trays.

 Key planning disciplines for this type: